Skip to content

 @every 1h30mevery 90 minutes

-Cron expressions are evaluated in the timezone configured by [scheduler] timezone.
-If you leave it unset, the daemon falls back to the host’s system timezone.
+Cron expressions get evaluated in whatever zone [scheduler] timezone says.
+Leave it unset and the daemon just uses the host’s system timezone.

-The resolved zone (and whether it came from config or the system) is shown in the TUI startup banner and in the Web UI header, so there’s no guessing about what the scheduler is actually using.
+You never have to guess which zone is actually in play: the resolved zone — and whether it came from your config or the system — is printed in the TUI startup banner and shown in the Web UI header.

 # Daemon-wide default for every task without its own timezone.